MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 <!--more-->

-This post covers some of the enhancements that have been made to _fst_ in the latest release and measures the performance against the serialization methods offered by packages _feather_ and by _base R_ itself.
-A parallel is drawn with the multi-threading enhancements recently added to _data.table_'s methods _fread_ and _fwrite_ for working with  _csv_ files.
-Also, some words on how and when to best use the _fst_ binary format to benefit your workflow and speed up your calculations (and when not).
+This post covers some of the enhancements that have been made to _fst_ and introduces the new in-memory compression and hashing features.
+Some benchmarks are shown comparing performance against data frame serialization methods offered by packages _data.table_, _feather_ and by _base R_ itself.

 <!-- toc -->